 • Would you like to feel the benefits of physical activity in the body you have now?

 Then we can help you!
-The aim of the programme is to offer you a tailored and gentle introduction to movement on your terms.
+The aim of the programme is to offer you a gentle introduction to movement on your terms.
 Physical activity can be beneficial, even in small amounts and this programme will help you to add small amounts of movement to your life without feeling like it has to be something unmanageable or unobtainable.

 • Body size is often linked to several complex, interconnecting issues that can impact wellbeing and quality of life.
 Amongst many others, these include weight stigma and internalised weight bias which can make accessing mainstream fitness settings inaccessible to people in bigger bodies.